jeffknerr/ApollonianGasket/README.md

 ```
 - keep going until some max level of recursion is reached (e.g., 7)
 - save all circles as you go, plot them at the end

+## still to do

+- add bend numbers to center of each circle
+- figure out better way to not include duplicates (e.g., avoid adding
+x=1.77e-15, y=0, r=0.99999 since it's really just the same as circle #1)